Contest-Winning Lemon Poppy Seed Cake

 - 1 jar (10 ounces) lemon curd

 - Transfer to two greased and floured 9-in. round baking pans.
-Bake at 350° for 22-28 minutes or until a toothpick inserted near the center comes out clean.
+Bake until a toothpick inserted in the center comes out clean, 22-28.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large bowl, beat cream until it begins to thicken.
 Add sugar and vanilla; beat until stiff peaks form.